SurgVidLM: Towards Multi-grained Surgical Video Understanding with Large Language Model: Introduction

 \section{Introduction}

-Surgical visual-language models have attracted considerable attention due to their advancements in surgical scene understanding, encompassing tasks such as anatomy recognition~\cite{zhou2023text,wang2024video}, instrument detection~\cite{bai2023surgical,bai2025surgical}, and workflow recognition~\cite{yuan2024advancing,seenivasan2023surgicalgpt}.
-These techniques demonstrate substantial potential in enhancing surgical training and medical diagnosis.
+Surgical vision-language models have attracted considerable attention due to their advancements in surgical scene understanding, encompassing tasks such as anatomy recognition~\cite{zhou2023text,wang2024video}, instrument detection~\cite{bai2023surgical,bai2025surgical}, and workflow recognition~\cite{yuan2024advancing,seenivasan2023surgicalgpt}.
+These techniques demonstrate substantial potential in enhancing surgical training and robotic decision-making, contributing to the advancement of intelligent surgical robot systems.
 Meanwhile, the development of Multimodal Large Language Models (MLLMs) has led to various studies utilizing multimodal data from surgical procedures to perform image-level surgical scene understanding~\cite{wang2024surgical, jin2024surgical, li2024llava1, wang2023foundation,schmidgall2024gp, wang2025endochat}.
 Trained through medical datasets, MLLMs can query biomedical images and provide more flexible responses to medical inquiries based on their inherent reasoning ability.
 However, image-based surgical scene understanding methods primarily focus on static visual cues, limiting their ability to capture the complex temporal dependencies and procedural context inherent in surgical videos.
 To address this limitation, Video Large Language Models (Vid-LLMs) extend the reasoning and interaction capabilities of LLMs to video understanding by using parallel video-text datasets~\cite{yuan2024procedure}.
 By extracting temporal features, Vid-LLM can effectively perform joint modeling of temporal representations and text~\cite{anne2017localizing, gao2017tall}.
-However, the acquisition of video-text datasets remains a significant challenge, particularly in the surgical domain, due to the requirement for costly expert annotations and specialized knowledge.
-Despite efforts to construct of surgical video understanding data, existing datasets~\cite{li2024llava, jin2024surgical} are limited by accessibility or lack of reasoning annotations.
+For the training of Vid-LLMs, the acquisition of video-text datasets remains a significant challenge, particularly in the surgical domain, due to the requirement for costly expert annotations and specialized knowledge.
+Despite efforts to construct surgical video understanding data, existing datasets~\cite{li2024llava, jin2024surgical} are limited by accessibility or lack of reasoning annotations.